FAST FACTS: B.A. Accounting

 The Bachelor of Arts in Accounting curriculum at St. Scholastica prepares students to take the CPA or CMA examinations, and includes core business courses to understand how an accountant fits into the broader picture at an organization.

 The B.A. in Accounting program is offered in an accelerated format at the following locations.
-Select courses are also offered online.
+Select courses also are offered online.